 Reims is home to many famous champagne houses, thanks to its huge network of chalk caves.
 The caves were first built by the Romans in the first century and are still in use today, running all throughout the city center and further out where the champagne houses stand.

 I did a lot of research on which tours to book.
 Some of the more famous names in the US, like Veuve Cliquot, didn’t get as stellar reviews and tended to be more expensive than other houses in the area.
 After reading about what each tour offered, I ended up booking tours at Taittinger and Pommery.
 I am so glad I chose those two.
 They were so fabulous.
+You can read more about the best champagne cellar tours in Reims here.

 The tours of the cellars were fascinating and it was neat to learn more about how champagne is produced.
 Dress warm – the temperature of the caves hovers around 9 degrees Celsius – bring a jacket!